 - Tag example: tracking finding aid downloads

 - Publishing your tag and getting an Analytics event report

-- If you haven’t already, log in to https://analytics.google.com with a Google account and click the “Create Account” button.
+- If you haven’t already, log in to https://analytics.google.com with a Google account and click the “Start collecting data” button.

 - Accept the service agreement that pops up.
 You’ll be redirected to the Tracking Code section of your new web property.
 Copy down the Tracking ID shown on this screen - you’ll need this to set up your Google Tag Manager variables.